unifreak/unifreak.github.io/_posts/2021-11-02-note-go-the-language.md

 using Go for a while, it feels burdensome when going back to other languages that require looking up the declaration to discover this information.

+> K8s, Docker, Terraform, Prometheus are all written in Go.

 ## Go and C

 Go makes many small changes to C semantics, mostly in the service of robustness.